OmegaOoh/ku-polls/README.md

 *Notes: Python will called `python` in Windows and `python3` in Linux/MacOS in this guide will use `python3`

-If you are created virtual environment from [Intstallation](#installations) you can use `python3 manage.py runserver` to start the server.
+If you are created virtual environment from [Installation](#installations) you can use `python3 manage.py runserver` to start the server.

 To create environment and run the server follow these steps